Modular functoriality in the Local Langlands Correspondence: Tilting modules and the Geometric Satake equivalence

 For a v-stack $S$, we let $\Loc(S; \Lambda)$ be the category of $\Lambda$-free \'{e}tale local systems on $S$.
 Let $\pi_{G,S} \co \Gr_{G, S/(\Div_X^1)^I} \rightarrow S$ be the natural projection.
 In \cite[\S VI.7]{FS}, Fargues-Scholze establish the Geometric Satake equivalence,

-where the RHS denotes the representations of a certain reductive group in the category $\Loc((\Div_X^1)^I; \Lambda)$.
-The equivalence is symmetric monoidal, with the underlying monoidal structure given by convolution on the LHS and tensor product on the RHS, and carries the fiber functor $\bigoplus_i \rR^i \pi_{G,\Div_X^1 *}$ on the LHS to the forgetful functor on the RHS.
+where the right side is the category of representations of a certain reductive group object in the category $\Loc((\Div_X^1)^I; \Lambda)$.
+The equivalence is symmetric monoidal, with the underlying monoidal structure given by convolution on the left and tensor product on the right, and carries the fiber functor $\bigoplus_i \rR^i \pi_{G,\Div_X^1 *}$ on the left to the forgetful functor on the right.